 Travis Burleson grew up in the small central Texas town of Mart, where as a young boy he accepted Jesus as his Lord and Savior.
 Travis went on to attend Texas A&M University, where he was a member of the Corps of Cadets and the Fightin' Texas Aggie Band.
 Midway through his sophomore year, challenged by God's call, he began to seek God's purpose for his life.
 Upon changing majors, the doors of ministry began to open and Travis went on to earn a degree in Speech Communications.
 After college, he earned his Masters of Divinity from Southwestern Baptist Theological Seminary, and then later earned his Doctor of Ministry in Expository Preaching from the New Orleans Baptist Theological Seminary.

 Having served in churches across Texas and Kansas, he came to FBC Salado in 2008.
-FBC now has a membership of nearly 1,000 and has developed international church partnerships in Mexico, Mali, Thailand, and the United Kingdom.
-The church has sent volunteer missionaries to at least 12 different Countries worldwide, and has been recognized annually for the last 6 years as a Top-Level Giving Church Per Capita for the Lottie Moon (international) Mission Offering given through the Cooperative Program.
+FBC now has a membership of over 1,000 and has developed international church partnerships in Mexico, Mali, Thailand, and the United Kingdom.
+The church has sent volunteer missionaries to at least 12 different Countries worldwide, and has been recognized annually for the last 8 years as a Top-Level Giving Church Per Capita for the Lottie Moon (international) Mission Offering given through the Cooperative Program.

 Dr. Burleson is a creative communicator who incorporates real life experiences and practical insight into his messages to effectively share God's Word with his listeners.
 He has preached revival/renewal weeks in the United Kingdom, and is a sought after speaker for banquets, commencements, and retreats.